-2. "Disability" means that, as a result of a permanent physical or mental injury or illness, the Executive has been unable to perform the essential functions of the Executive's role as Special Advisor with or without reasonable accommodation for (a) 60 consecutive days or (b) a period of 150 days in any 12-month period; provided, that the time periods in this Section 3(f)(iii)(2) shall be reduced if, during the Transition Period, the Executive meanings set forth below:

-becomes subject to a "Disability" (as defined in the Employment Agreement), by the number of days in the Transition Period the Executive is subject to such Disability.
+2. "Disability" means that, as a result of a permanent physical or mental injury or illness, the Executive has been unable to perform the essential functions of the Executive's role as Special Advisor with or without reasonable accommodation for (a) 60 consecutive days or (b) a period of 150 days in any 12-month period; provided, that the time periods in this Section 3(f)(iii)(2) shall be reduced if, during the Transition Period, the Executive becomes subject to a "Disability" (as defined in the Employment Agreement), by the number of days in the Transition Period the Executive is subject to such Disability.

-3. "Good Reason" means, without the Executive's written consent: (A) a reduction in the Executive's Special Advisor Cash Compensation; (B) assignment of duties to the Executive by the Chair of the Board that are inappropriate for the Executive's role as Special Advisor (provided, that for the avoidance of any doubt, the Chair of the Board not assigning a certain duty or duties to the Executive in the Executive's role as Special Advisor is not the assignment of inappropriate duties for the Executive's role as Special Advisor); (C) the Company's breach of any material covenant or obligation under this Agreement; or (D) relocation of the Executive's principal work location to a location outside of New York county; provided that, that the Company shall have thirty (30) days after receipt of notice from the Executive in writing specifying the deficiency to cure the deficiency, to the extent curable, that would result in Good Reason; provided, further, that the Executive intends to resign as Special Advisor for Good Reason; provided, further, that the notice and cure periods in this Section 3(f)(iii)(3) shall be reduced if, during the Transition Period, the Company receives notice from the Executive for the Executive to terminate the Executive's employment for "Good Reason" (as defined in the Employment Agreement), by the number of days in the Transition Period following such notice.
+3. "Good Reason" means, without the Executive's written consent: (A) a reduction in the Executive's Special Advisor Cash Compensation; (B) assignment of duties to the Executive by the Chair of the Board that are inappropriate for the Executive's role as Special Advisor (provided, that for the avoidance of any doubt, the Chair of the Board not assigning a certain duty or duties to the Executive in the Executive's role as Special Advisor is not the assignment of inappropriate duties for the Executive's role as Special Advisor); (C) the Company's breach of any material covenant or obligation under this Agreement; or (D) relocation of the Executive's principal work location to a location outside of New York county; provided that, that the Company shall have thirty (30) days after receipt of notice from the Executive in writing specifying the deficiency to cure the deficiency, to the extent curable, that would result in Good Reason; provided, further, that the Executive shall have ninety (90) days from the occurrence of the event that constitutes Good Reason to provide notice to the Company that the Executive intends to resign as Special Advisor for Good Reason; provided, further, that the notice and cure periods in this Section 3(f)(iii)(3) shall be reduced if, during the Transition Period, the Company receives notice from the Executive of a deficiency allowing the Executive to terminate the Executive's employment for "Good Reason" (as defined in the Employment Agreement), by the number of days in the Transition Period following such notice.